salman-abedin/bolt/README.md

 # Bolt: Lighting fast launcher for the fastest Unix workflow ever

-Bolt prompts you for keywords to your local files, directories or Google search.
+Bolt prompts you for keywords to your local files, directories or Google search and launches them respectively.

 # Features